How Real-Time Data and AI Are Reshaping Farming Decisions Worldwide

 The information is out there.
 What’s missing is support for implementation and access to knowledge.

-Daniyal: With so much talk around data and AgTech, what kind of data is most useful for farmers?
+AgriERP: With so much talk around data and AgTech, what kind of data is most useful for farmers?

 Stella: We live in a big data era, but more data isn’t always better.
 Farmers often struggle not with collecting data. but with understanding and applying it.
 Simple tools like field sensors that help reduce fertilizer or pesticide inputs can offer immediate, actionable value.